elhb/singlecell_genome_analysis/README.md

 This is a pipeline for genomic analysis of single cells

-The scripts are used for phylogenetic fatemapping of single cells

 ###The scripts
 There are 5 scripts in the analysisScripts folder, the five scripts are the following: